rociojalifi/rociojalifi/contents/blog/proteins/index.md

 After water, protein is the main component of cells and is essential to life.
 Protein is used to build and maintain these parts of our body:

-- Muscles: Those responsible for movement and the muscles around our organs and our heart.
+- <ins>Muscles</ins>: Those responsible for movement and the muscles around our organs and our heart.
-- Collagen: Provides strength and structure to tissues (e.g. cartilage in joints).
+- <ins>Collagen</ins>: Provides strength and structure to tissues (e.g. cartilage in joints).
-- Skin, hair, and nails: These are mainly composed of protein.
+- <ins>Skin, hair, and nails</ins>: These are mainly composed of protein.
-- Hemoglobin: Transports oxygen around the body.
+- <ins>Hemoglobin</ins>: Transports oxygen around the body.
-- Hormones: Act as your body’s chemical messengers.
+- <ins>Hormones</ins>: Our body’s chemical messengers.
-- Enzymes: Regulate metabolism - they support important chemical reactions that allow you to digest food, generate energy to contract muscles, and regulate insulin production.
+- <ins>Enzymes</ins>: Regulate the metabolism - they support important chemical reactions all over the body that allow you to digest food, generate energy to contract muscles, and regulate insulin production.
-- Antibodies: Play a role in your immunity.
+- <ins>Antibodies</ins>: Play a role in your immunity.

 After the age of 50, unless we act to prevent it, we may lose 1% of muscle mass each year and with it, muscle strength.
 It’s important to maintain muscle mass because it’s what helps keep us strong and keep us moving – and that’s what helps contribute to living a full and active life.
 Combining adequate dietary protein spread over the day with resistance exercise training using all the major muscle groups helps maintain muscle mass.